sachinsom93/webMeet/README.md

 ## Project Purpose
-In this senerio of covid 19, when everyone is being forced to word and socialize from home.
-Video chat has become incredibly important.So, I decided to build this project that will help people to be socialize via their web browsers.
+In this scenerio when everyone is traped inside of their houses, every person need an virtual working enviornment so they are using some popular video conferening app, but due to bad internet connectivity they are suffered from bad audio and video quality.

 ## Overview
 WebMeet is a web application, on which a user can